Kamrankhan821/chatbot/README.md

-# Queen
+# Sidra
 ## About
 An Advanced Telegram Chatbot Open Sorce Code

-Note : 📝 Queen is a chatbot for telegram group .
+Note : 📝 Sidra 🤤 is a chatbot for telegram group .

 ![logo](https://telegra.ph/file/1799a19441d967a243494.jpg)